-The prominent produce company Turners and Growers announced that they would from now on export the Chinese gooseberry under the name ‘kiwifruit’.
-Introduced to this country in 1904, kiwifruit are now grown worldwide, with New Zealand-grown fruit marketed as ‘Zespri’.
+The prominent produce company Turners and Growers announced that it would from now on export Chinese gooseberries as ‘kiwifruit’.
+Introduced to this country in 1904, kiwifruit are now cultivated worldwide, with New Zealand-grown fruit marketed as ‘Zespri’.

 Despite the name, kiwifruit are not native to New Zealand.
 Seeds were brought to New Zealand in 1904 by Mary Isabel Fraser, the principal of Wanganui Girls’ College, who had been visiting mission schools in China.
-The seeds were planted in 1906 by a Whanganui nurseryman, Alexander Allison, and the vines first fruited in 1910.
-People thought it had a gooseberry flavour and began to call it the Chinese gooseberry.
+They were planted in 1906 by a Whanganui nurseryman, Alexander Allison, and the vines first fruited in 1910.
+People thought the fruit had a gooseberry flavour and began to call it the Chinese gooseberry.
 It is not related to the Grossulariaceae family to which gooseberries belong.

-The Bay of Plenty town of Te Puke markets itself as the ‘Kiwifruit Capital of the World’.
-It was here that New Zealand’s kiwifruit industry began.
-Italy is now the leading producer of kiwifruit in the world, followed by China, New Zealand, Chile, France, Greece, Japan and the US.
-Most New Zealand kiwifruit is now marketed under the brand-name Zespri, partly as a way of distinguishing ‘Kiwi kiwifruit’ from that produced by other countries.
+The Bay of Plenty town of Te Puke, where New Zealand’s kiwifruit industry began, markets itself as the ‘Kiwifruit Capital of the World’.
+In 2011 Italy was the world’s leading producer of kiwifruit, followed by New Zealand, Chile, Greece, France, the USA and Iran.
+Most New Zealand kiwifruit is now marketed under the brand-name Zespri, partly as a way to distinguish ‘Kiwi’ kiwifruit from the produce of other countries.